souzaisrage/dxp-app/README.md

 * Launch DriverXpress and start updating your drivers!

 ## 🤝 Contributing
 We welcome contributions from the community!
-If you’d like to report issues, request features, or submit code, please check out our contribution guidelines.

 ## 🛠️ Support
 Encountered an issue?
 Have questions?
 Feel free to open an issue or contact us directly.